paolodenti/spring-boot-custom-readiness/README.md

 # Spring Boot Custom Readiness Probe

+If your service has a slow startup, you might want to delay the readiness of the service until the stuatup is completed, letting k8s to manage when to expose the API port.

+This example shows how to implement a custom readiness probe for Spring Boot,

-Custom readiness probe to set readiness to `up` when the service is ready.
+The readiness will go `up` only when the service slow startup is completed.

 Every 10 seconds the readiness state flips between `up` and `down`.